featurist/pogoscript/README.md

 ## Method Calls

-Which brings us to method calls, which are pretty much identical to function calls except that they start with a variable reference, which is the object (the `self`, or `this` object).
+Method calls are pretty much identical to function calls except that they start with a variable reference, which is the receiver (the `self`, or `this` object).

     @stack push @item
     @stack pop